 “If you've had any condomless sex with any person, then you need an HIV test.
 Even if it's low risk, you should still do it periodically, because you never know,” Pantalone says.

-According to the CDC, you’re at higher risk for HIV if you can answer “yes” to any of the following questions:
+You're at higher risk for HIV if you can answer “yes” to any of the following questions, according to the CDC: